Gut Health Alert: Four Factors That Put Your Gut Microbiome at RiskTy Bollinger February 9, 2021

 Article endorsed by Canadian School of Natural Nutrition csnn.ca/wellness

-Few people are truly aware of how important the balance of their gut flora is to their overall health and wellbeing.
+Few people are truly aware of how important the balance of their gut flora is to their overall health and well being.
 Some may even be unaware that we have a teeming community of microbes inside us at all!
 This unseen population of trillions of microbes made up of bacteria, viruses, fungi, and more comprises the gastrointestinal ecosystem that is known as our gut microbiome.
 The gut “flora” (microbes) are nowadays referred to by scientists as microbiota.

 The balance of your microbiota, and overall microbiome health and function, is extremely important, affecting nearly every system in the body.
-An imbalance (often referred to as dysbiosis) of the gut microbiome and microbiota has been connected to many ailments including: cancer, autoimmune disease, allergies, depression, autism, obesity and weight gain, Alzheimer’s, digestive disorders (GERD, IBS, etc.), yeast overgrowth, and compromised immunity.
+An imbalance (often referred to as dysbiosis) of the gut microbiome and microbiota has been connected to many ailments including: cancer, autoimmune disease, leaky gut syndrome, allergies, depression, autism, obesity and weight gain, Alzheimer’s, digestive disorders (GERD, IBS, etc.), yeast overgrowth, and compromised immunity.

 What Is an Imbalance of Microbiota?

 A “balanced” microbiome refers to the optimum synergy in the symbiotic relationship between the microbes, the function of each, and how those processes relate to your body.
 This is achieved by having a great diversity of microbiota, and the optimal levels of each microbe.